9 Genius Pedicure Tips I Learned From A Top London Foot Doctor

 The mistake everyone makes with foot cream

-Dry feet are down to a combination of different things, said Dina.
-They include exposure to the elements (for example very hot or cold weather), how hydrated you are (which is why it's important to up your water intake) and genetics.
-Dina also pinpointed skin-drying medication (an example would be Roaccutane for acne) and hormones, which can cause dry skin changes.
-But the biggest contributor to dry skin is simply not moisturising enough.
+Feet become dry through a combination of different factors, said Dina.
+They include exposure to the elements (for example very hot or cold weather), how hydrated you are (which is why it's important to up your water intake), and genetics.
+Dina also pinpointed skin-drying medication (an example would be Accutane for acne) and hormones, which can cause dry-skin changes.
+But the biggest contributor to dry skin is simply not moisturizing enough.
 "A lot of people forget this," said Dina, "but when you're standing in the shower or the bath, you're exposed to things in the soapy water," which can be drying.
-"Would you wash your face and not put moisturiser on afterwards?"
+"Would you wash your face and not put moisturizer on afterwards?"

 Advertisement

 In other words, foot cream is a must.
 But it has to be a targeted foot cream.
 "Not a body cream and not E45, which I often see people having used in clinic.
-Opt for a foot cream which has skincare ingredient urea in it to really moisturise the skin."
-Alongside CCS Foot Cream, which contains urea, Dina uses CCS Cracked Heel Repair Heel Balm, £7.99, on her own feet.
+Opt for a foot cream which has skin-care ingredient urea in it to really moisturize the skin."
+Alongside CCS Foot Cream, which contains urea, Dina uses CCS Cracked Heel Repair Heel Balm on her own feet.
 "It goes a long way," she said.
 "Really massage the cream in and don’t just put it on your heels.
 Put it on tops of your feet, too."

 You've been trimming your toenails all wrong

-'Should toenails be cut wet or dry?' is a much googled question, as is which tool is best to trim them with.
+'Should toenails be cut wet or dry?' is a popular Google search, as is which tool is best to trim them with.
 Dina says that both come down to personal preference.
 "Whether you use nail scissors or clippers, it's up to you — both are fine as long as they're clean and you feel comfortable using the tools.
 You also don't have to cut your toenails after a bath or shower.
 But if you can, try and do it when your toenails are dry."

 Dina said it's always best to leave a small white tip to the toenail, rather than cutting down to the skin.
 She also advised being mindful of the shape.
 "It's not necessarily true that you have to cut your toenail straight across," said Dina.
 "Look at the fleshy aspect of your toenail and see the shape before the nail.
 Is yours more curved or straight?
 Follow that as a guide, and make sure there are no sharp corners.
 You can even enlist a skinny nail file to buff the corners to make sure they're nice and smooth."